Architecture as a Capability: Why Architecture Is Not a Function

-I am an enterprise and domain architect with experience across telecom, finance, insurance, and retail.
+I’m David Pettersson, an enterprise architect with experience across telecom, finance, insurance, and retail.

 If you’d like to continue the conversation, connect with me on LinkedIn.